nicolelaine/mm-site-revamp/_pages/contribute/validation.md

 ##### How do I get started validating?

 The first thing you need to do is learn about what validating is.
-The <a href="https://wiki.openstreetmap.org/wiki/Tasking_Manager/Validating_data">Validating Data</a> wiki is a great place to start.
-You’ll want to learn to edit using the <a href="https://josm.openstreetmap.de/">JOSM Editor</a>.
+The <a href="https://wiki.openstreetmap.org/wiki/Tasking_Manager/Validating_data" target="_blank">Validating Data</a> wiki is a great place to start.
+You’ll want to learn to edit using the <a href="https://josm.openstreetmap.de/" target="_blank">JOSM Editor</a>.
 JOSM has a number of very useful validation tools which can make the process much easier and more efficient.

 ##### What are the steps when validating a project?